frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On June 10, 2022
+- For a very volatile market, forecasting offers comfort and confidence.
+TASoft LLC now offers products on both sector index funds as a general guidance for the sector markets and stock forecastings.

 On June 1, 2022
 - It seems like the mega cap stocks are very high volatile as well.
 Will get them covered as well!
 TASoft LLC now covers entire US stock market!